papoanaya/emacs_utils/README.md

   (Memorandum, White Papers, Business Letters, etc.)
   This MUSE driver may be rough around the edges but it works good enough for me.
-  - muse-mm.el : MUSE driver for groff Memorandum Macros (-mm).
-Even though muse already has a groff mode, that mode  uses the MOM and WWW macros which seems to be geared to literary works (i. e. books).
-  The MM macros are catered for professional communications (Memorandum, White Papers, Business Letters, etc.)
-  This MUSE driver may be rough around the edges but it works good enough for me.
+- muse-man.el : MUSE driver for groff manual pages (-man).

 The org-old directory contains deprecated items in org mode